shashwat2702/todoFrontend/README.md

 ## Instructions to run this project

 1. Clone this repo.
-2. Navigate to the project directory inside any terminal.
+2. Navigate to the project directory `todoFrontend` inside any terminal.
 3. Install all the dependencies using: `npm install`.
 4. Make sure the backend for this is properly setup and running.
 5. Use `npm start` to start this application.